Skip to content

 Airbnb is partnering with nonprofit Philadelphia Soccer 2026 and the City of Philadelphia to sponsor complimentary Broad Street Line rides after each match.

-The free rides will take effect starting at halftime of each game and will last until two hours after the match ends.
+The free rides will take effect starting at halftime of each game and last until two hours after the match ends.

 Regular fares will apply for travel to the games.